 Expanding Conservation Through People and Innovation

 In 2025 REEF made remarkable strides in ocean conservation, driven by our supporters, volunteers, and partners.
-The year’s big milestone was the Grand Opening of the Ocean Exploration Center in Key Largo, Florida, a new cornerstone for marine education and stewardship.
+The year’s big milestone was the Grand Opening of the Ocean Exploration Center in Key Largo, Florida, a new interactive center for marine conservation and education.
 This free-admission facility brings together science, art, and history to inspire and engage visitors of all ages.
-The Center features hands-on exhibits – from microscope labs to a “dry fish survey” scavenger hunt – and interactive programs like the Lionfish dissections designed to teach about reef ecology.
-In its first months, the Center welcomed over 10,000 guests (free of charge), connecting the public directly with marine conservation.
+The Center features hands-on exhibits – from microscope labs to a “dry fish survey” scavenger hunt – and interactive programs like the Lionfish dissections designed to teach about reef ecology, and a rotating art exhibit series called The Ocean Inspires.
+In its first months, the Ocean Exploration Center welcomed over 10,000 guests (free of charge), connecting the public directly with marine conservation.
 In parallel, our field and education programs continued to flourish.
-REEF citizen scientists logged thousands of new surveys, removed over a 1,000 invasive lionfish, and engaged hundreds of students in environmental science.
+REEF citizen scientists logged thousands of new surveys, removed over a 1,000 invasive lionfish, and REEF engaged hundreds of students in environmental science.

 By the Numbers: 2025 Highlights